A Guide to Tofu

 The first record of tofu being made is in China, 2,000 years ago.

 Where can I locate tofu in my grocery store?

-This food can be found in almost every grocery store these days, often in the refrigerated produce or refrigerated vegetarian food section.
+Tofu is in almost every grocery store, and often in the refrigerated produce or refrigerated vegetarian food section.

 Which type of tofu should I buy?

 There are many different styles of tofu: silken, extra soft, soft, medium, medium firm, firm, extra firm.
-If you’re new to this type of food, we recommend starting with firm or extra firm.
-These are very manageable to cook with and add to common meals such as a stir-fry.
+If you’re new to tofu, I recommend with firm or extra firm.
+These styles are very manageable to cook with, and easy to add to common meals such as a stir-fry.
 The style of tofu will be clearly printed on the front of the package.

 What if I don’t like the consistency of tofu?

 That’s ok!
 Getting used to the consistency of tofu can definitely take some time.
-However, since it’s such a versatile food, it can be boiled, baked, fried, sauteed, smoked, barbequed or even eaten raw (but ew, not recommended).
+However, since it’s such a versatile food, many people boil, bake, fry, saute, smoke, barbeque or even eat it raw (but ew, not recommended).

 Which countries consume the most tofu?

 Tofu is still a staple food in many Asian countries such as China, Japan, Vietnam, Thailand, Korea, Indonesia, Malaysia and Singapore.
 The first American to ever acknowledge tofu was Ben Franklin in 1770, referring to it as “cheese” from China.